ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/179_Time_zones.md

 *   **BarZone, HistoryZone**, and **BrokerZone** affect the sampling of bars and thus must be set before loading history with the first [asset](013_Asset_Account_Lists.md)() call.
 The asset-specific **AssetZone** and **AssetMarket** must be set after selecting the [asset](013_Asset_Account_Lists.md) and can be changed at runtime.
 *   If backtests use price history in local time and no time zone is set, all time/date functions and variables are then also in local time instead of UTC.
 *   Setting a non-UTC **BarZone** generates a daily bar of 23 or 25 hours when the daylight saving period begins or ends.
 The [run](088_run.md) function can run twice or be skipped when the clock is set backwards or forwards.
-This should be taken into account in strategies that strongly rely on a 24-hour bar period or on bars ending or starting at a certain time.
+This does normally not matter, but should be taken into account in strategies that strongly rely on a 24-hour bar period or on bars ending or starting at a certain time.
 *   For emulating day bars of different assets with different time zones, use 1-hour bars with **AssetFrameZone** and **AssetFrame** (see example).
 Use [FrameOffset](177_BarPeriod_TimeFrame.md) for starting the emulated bar at a certain local hour.

 ### Examples: